What is Mohs Surgery?

 Mohs Is the Treatment of Choice for Both Primary and Recurrent Cancers

-Dr. Dhir is one of the most experienced skin cancer surgeons in the country, having performed over 38,000 Mohs procedures since 1999.
+Dr. Dhir is one of the most experienced skin cancer surgeons in the country, having performed 43,000 Mohs procedures since 1999.
 His friendly, compassionate team has worked together for many years, and they are committed to your health, comfort, and a positive experience.

 Information You Can Trust